When is a Misdiagnosis Considered Medical Malpractice Negligence?

 How to File a Medical Malpractice Case in Michigan

-Eileen Kroll is a partner at a firm of top rated medical malpractice lawyers in Michigan who can assist you with a professional evaluation of the facts of your case.
-She is a professional nurse, as well as a trial lawyer, with special insight into the issues in medical malpractice and how the courts will evaluate medical issues.
+Eileen Kroll is a senior partner at our law firm who can assist you with a professional evaluation of the facts of your case.
+She is a registered nurse, as well as a trial lawyer, with special insight into the issues in medical malpractice and how the courts will evaluate medical issues.
+Eileen and her team will fight hard to ensure your medical bills are paid and you receive the compensation you deserve for subpar health care.